¶121 Family: Definition

 1. A married couple (male husband and female wife) who may or may not have children.

-2. A single parent household, in which a male or female parent is charged with the responsibility of raising and nurturing his/her natural or adopted children.
+2. A single parent household, in which a man or woman has responsibility for raising and nurturing children.

 3. A widow or widower who is left without children at home.

 4. A single person living as a separate household.